Olga Petit: Legal oath

 On 6 December 1900, Petit took the legal oath and became a qualified lawyer.
 She was 30 years old.
 The oath was administered before the First Chamber of the Court of Appeals of Paris presided by Émile Forichon.
 It was reported that the court was packed with people who wanted to witness the event and Petit was accompanied by her husband.
 This milestone in French legal history is attributed to the Law n° 1900-1201 promulgated 1 December 1900, which allowed women with the diplomas of licentiate in law to take the legal oath and exercise the profession.

 There was a minor controversy regarding her admission to the Bar.
 An account cited that she was allowed to take the oath first, preceding Jeanne Chauvin by several days because the latter had actively campaigned for the legislative initiative that sought women to practice law in France.
 The members of the Paris Council did not want to give Chauvin the honor of being the first woman lawyer in the country.
+The next woman to take oath was Marguerite Dilhan in Toulouse on July 13, 1903.

 Petit died in Paris in 1966.